ssitu/Java-Neural-Network-Library/README.md

 # Neural Network Library For Java

-An neural network library without dependencies outside of Java's API packages.
+An neural network library without dependencies outside of Java's built-in packages.
 It is coded with JDK 1.8 and it uses JavaFX that comes with JDK 1.8, but it is only used for tracking certain information of a neural network instance and is completely optional.

 See the [test cases](https://github.com/ssitu/Neural-Network-Library-Class/tree/master/test/testcases) for small examples of using the library.